Remove Ghost Followers Instagram: The Top Engagement Killer

 Some fake followers will also try to steal not your money but your content.
 They’ll disguise themselves as followers just to access your private account.
 Then, they’ll steal your photos and impersonate you on another account, probably to scam others.

-Bot Accounts With Zero Activity
+Bot Instagram Accounts With Zero Activity

-Lastly, we have bot accounts.
+Lastly, we have bot Instagram accounts.
 This is a type of fake account created by companies to sell to people purchasing ghost followers.
 So, there’s literally no human being behind it.
 It’s not even being opened or used at all by a person.

-Why You Should Remove Ghost Followers From Your Follower Count
+Why You Should Remove Ghost Followers Instagram

 Many people who want a high follower count don’t care about having ghost followers in their fanbase.
 Some people even love the boost in following.
 None can technically harm you if you’re extra vigilant about scams and sketchy DMs.

+Before answering “how do I remove fake followers on Instagram?”
+First we should take a look at why it’s important.
 Here are three reasons to remove ghost followers from your follower base as soon as you can:

-1. They Kill Your Engagement Rates
+1. They Kill Your Engagement Rate

-The biggest reason bot accounts and fake followers are a bad idea is that they lower your posts’ engagement rates.
+The biggest reason bot accounts and fake followers are a bad idea is that they lower your posts’ engagement rate.
 Because they’re not authentic people on Instagram for genuine reasons, they won’t bother to like and comment on your posts.
 This will hurt your overall engagement and bump you down on the feed later.

 That’s automatically 50% of your audience that signals to Instagram that your content isn’t interesting or high-quality.
-This tells the algorithm to deprioritize it.
+This tells the Instagram algorithm to deprioritize it.

 As a result, fewer people will see your content.
 Some of your real followers won’t engage with your content.
 And it’s not because they don’t like it, but because it doesn’t even show up on their feed.
 It’s a direct result of fake followers killing your engagement rate as soon as you publish your post.
 Removing these followers can increase your engagement in the long run.